The University of Newcastle

 Want to use mathematics, science and creativity to overcome challenges and find solutions?
 Chemical engineers help develop everyday products like toothpaste, puff pastry, chocolate, lipstick, paracetamol and petrol.
 With a Bachelor of Chemical Engineering (Honours), you could work as part of a team developing high-efficiency insulation products that improve heating and cooling.
 You could work on biofuel production in remote communities, assisting with both waste disposal and energy production.
 Or, you might work in the food industry, refining products for people with special dietary needs.
 The possibilities are diverse and exciting.

-Honours: All graduates will be awarded Bachelor of Engineering (Honours); however, those with superior performance will receive a graded honours classification.
+Honours All graduates will be awarded Bachelor of Chemical Engineering (Honours), with graded honours awarded based on merit.

-Elective pathways: All UON Engineering (Honours) programs facilitate the study of a wide range of elective pathways to customise our students' learning experience.
+Elective pathways: All University of Newcastle Engineering (Honours) programs facilitate the study of a wide range of elective pathways to customise our students' learning experience.
 These can deepen or broaden the knowledge base of the core program, depending on the student's desires and interests.
-Visit the University of Newcastle website.

 Bridging and refresher courses: Applicants who have not studied science are encouraged to take a bridging course.
 Bridging and enabling courses.